-Queen Victoria is deeply depressed after the death of her husband, disappearing from public.
-Her servant Brown, who adores her, through caress and admiration brings her back to life, but that relationship creates scandalous situation and is likely to lead to monarchy crisis.
-Written by
+Queen Victoria (Dame Judi Dench) is deeply depressed after the death of her husband, disappearing from public.
+Her servant Mr. John Brown (Sir Billy Connolly), who adores her, through caress and admiration brings her back to life, but that relationship creates scandalous situation and is likely to lead to monarchy crisis.

 Was this review helpful to you?